Camp Jones Gulch: History

-Camp Property
+Camp property

 Camp Jones Gulch spans 927 acres, approximately 700 of which remain undeveloped, except for small hiking trails leading to forest viewpoints and observation points.
 Over the years, several facilities have been added to the property, including dormitories and cabins, a wooded amphitheater ("Coyote Bowl"), a horse corral, and other activities for youth programs.
 Cabins, which are used as lodging for visitors throughout the year, are named for trees and birds that can be found within the area, in addition to the mining company magnate Frederick Worthen Bradley and Ohlone Native American tribe.
 To recognize the 50th anniversary of San Mateo Outdoor Education, the YMCA renamed several cabins from traditional names to the tree names used by the Outdoor Education program during the school year.
 As of summer 2021, the YMCA, in partnership with the San Mateo County Office of Education, is renovating six older cabins, paving the main parking lot, and updating the sewer and electrical systems.
+In 2022, Sempervirens Fund entered into a contract to purchase a conservation easement on Camp Jones Gulch, which will permanently protect its forest creeks and habitat.

-A portion of the forest, nicknamed the Valley of the Giants, is home to "Big Red" and "Dead Fred," two towering redwoods frequented by youth visitors of the camp.
+A portion of the forest, nicknamed the Valley of the Giants, is home to "Big Red" and "Dead Fred", two towering redwoods frequented by youth visitors of the camp.
 A garden and straw bale classroom, maintained by the San Mateo Outdoor Education program, a pond with canoes, and Buckeye Grove also lie within the camp boundaries.

 The gulch, and nearby Pescadero Creek County Park, sit atop a deposit of natural gas and oil.
 Crude oil seeps into Jones Gulch Creek on occasion, staining the rocks.
 Oil exploration was attempted in the area in the 1970s.
 Although it failed to hit the pool and no exploration wells have been attempted at the site, natural gas in the area has been estimated at 10 billion cubic feet.
 Along with Jones Gulch Creek, other creeks in the area are named after families that settled within La Honda, including Hoffman, Peterson, and Blomquist creeks.